Hirwabrian/linear_regression_model/Summative/README.md

 * Produced by **UNICEF** using international standards, ensuring reliability and comparability across African contexts

 > While the study focuses on Zimbabwe, it is framed as a **representative case of broader structural challenges** in African education systems.
 The findings are not meant to generalize all contexts but to illuminate recurring patterns of marginalization grounded in economic and spatial hierarchies.
+> Due to the structure of the survey, this analysis focuses on female respondents.
+As such, it sheds light on how poverty, geography, and other structural barriers affect girls' access to education, a critical issue in many African countries.